 If your website is bulky, slow to load, or aesthetically outdated ongoing site maintenance will help you design a site around what your specific audience is looking for.
 This means A/B testing templates, color schemes, placement of page elements, your site copy, and anything else that could impact how your audience interacts with your site.

 Your site may work fine, however if it doesn’t work for your audience it, it doesn’t work.
 This data-driven approach makes sure it works for the people it’s meant to work for.

 As the internet landscape continues to evolve, there are technical elements that need to be addressed to make sure your site is viewable for everyone.
-For example, a recent update to Google Chrome shows users a security warning when they try to visit a site without SSL encryption.
+For example, Google Chrome shows users a security warning when they try to visit a site without SSL encryption.
 Put simply, it’s making your site HTTPS instead of just HTTP.
 Without that extra “s”, that message could scare your audience away, leaving your site useless.